nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Remove Meeting Time from a Group `deletetime`
-You remove meeting time for your groups.
+You can remove meeting times from your groups.

 **Format:** `deletetime g/GROUP_NAME t/MEETING_TIME`